 The Velcro Dog

 Some of the most common nicknames for this breed have been “the dog that thinks it’s a person,” “the Velcro dog,” and “man’s best friend.”
-Although these canines enjoy playing with bigger or multiple dogs of any size and energy level, they require lots of attention and playtime with their human owners just like a child.
+Although these canines enjoy playing with bigger or multiple dogs of any size and energy level, they require lots of attention and playtime with their human owners just like any child.

-Because of this trait, a Lowchen should not be left alone for long periods or in a yard all by itself without interaction from family members.
+This breed of dog simply loves being near people and crave attention from them.
+Because of this trait, a Lowchen should not be left alone for long periods or in a yard all by itself or without interaction from family members.

 Temperament of Lowchen Dogs

-These dogs enjoy being around children but should be supervised with smaller ones in case they get accidentally knocked over due to lack of coordination from the child, these dogs can easily be injured by heavy handedness.
+These dogs do enjoy being around children but should be supervised with smaller ones in case they get accidentally knocked over due to lack of coordination from the child, these dogs can easily be injured by heavy handedness.

 Weight of a Lowchen Dog